Remediate Risk Across Cloud and On-Prem Environments

 |

-| Unknown | Asset could not be correlated in Attack Surface Management (Surface Command), meaning you may not have Attack Surface Management (Surface Command) or the asset is not available in Attack Surface Management (Surface Command) yet. |
+| Unknown | The asset was not found in Attack Surface Management (Surface Command), so the Command Platform cannot determine whether patch management or endpoint protection controls are available.
+This may occur when Attack Surface Management (Surface Command) is not enabled or the asset exists in another source (for example, Vulnerability Management (InsightVM)) but has not been discovered by or synced into Attack Surface Management (Surface Command) yet. |

 Trigger workflows for assets